Home Ā» Recipes Ā» Soup & Sides Ā» Instant Pot Chicken Soup

 What You’ll Need

-As a result, you won’t find rice or noodles in this recipe (I don’t like the way they store with leftovers) and you will find herbs and spices known for their healing properties.
+As a result, you won’t find rice or noodles in this recipe (I don’t like the way they store with leftovers) and you will find herbs and spices.
+Here is a quick look at what you’ll need along with my notes.
+Scroll down to the recipe card below for specific amounts.

 Chicken Breast + Veggies